-The Innovative Learning Team at West Lafayette, the Center for Faculty Excellence and the Office of Instructional Technology at Purdue Northwest, and the Purdue Fort Wayne Center for the Enhancement of Learning and Teaching (CELT) offer several workshops and sessions in February to help instructors with Gradescope, Brightspace, student success, AI tools, and diversity in the classroom.
+The Innovative Learning Team at West Lafayette, and the Center for Faculty Excellence and the Office of Instructional Technology at Purdue Northwest offer several workshops and sessions in June to help instructors with Brightspace, technology, TILT, and a writing retreat.

 Purdue Northwest